-All portable devices from altptops to phones that contain client data should be encrypted (just like the USBs) to avoid data loss if you lose the device.
+All portable devices from laptops to phones that contain client data should be encrypted (just like the USBs) to avoid data loss if you lose the device.
 It is all too easy to access a smart phone or hard drive, even one that is password protected if you know how to do it.

 Wi-Fi and GDPR

-Your home wifi may not be secure.
+Your home WiFi may not be secure.
 If you have friends and family who log on (even if you password protect it) there is always the risk of a virus getting through to your various devices.

 The same is true for working in coffeeshops or hotel lobbies.